SkygearIO/skygear-doc/content/ios/getting-started.md

 ## Include Skygear as a dependency

 1. [Download the source](https://github.com/oursky/skygear-SDK-JS/archive/master.zip)
-   of Skygear's iOS SDK (_SkyKit_) and unzip it to your project folder.
+   of Skygear's iOS SDK (_SKYKit_) and unzip it to your project folder.

-   * If you use _git_ for source control, it is recommended to submodule SkyKit
+   * If you use _git_ for source control, it is recommended to submodule SKYKit
      instead:

      	```bash